peeringdb/docs/docs/committee/outreach/charter.md

 #### Participation
 The PeeringDB Outreach Committee members serve a one-year renewable term.
-Volunteers can submit their candidacy to the Outreach Committee chair.
-The chair and vice-chair will choose a new Outreach Committee member at any time they see the necessity to ensure the continuity of the Outreach Committee.
+Volunteers can submit their candidacy to the Outreach Committee Chair.
+The Chair and Vice Chair will choose a new Outreach Committee member at any time they see the necessity to ensure the continuity of the Outreach Committee.

 #### Communication